-Adaptations made to the curriculum and the learning environment of children with SEN
+Adaptations made to the curriculum and the learning environment of children with SEND

-All staff have a clear understanding of the needs of the individual children within their class and around the school.
+All staff have a clear understanding of the needs of the individual children within their class.
 They make a conscious decision to make reasonable adjustments to include and support all learners.
-Differentiation is embedded in our curriculum and daily teaching practice.
+Adaption is embedded in our curriculum and daily teaching practice.
 This may take the form of different learning/tasks being set, additional resources being provided or specific training being given to staff.
 Where appropriate, we tailor learning to topics of specific interest to children.
 For example, a child with a particular interest in animals may be encouraged to use this knowledge in a non-fiction piece of writing.